Short answer

 If the bench is already dedicated to one plant area and you want a neater boundary around it, the mosquito net gardening kit is the more structured pick.
 It asks for more commitment to the layout, but it can suit a station that is meant to stay put.

-For most workbench setups, the loose, flexible option is easier to use day after day.
+For most garden station setups, the loose, flexible option is easier to use day after day.
 The structured option makes more sense when the bench is fixed and access is not changing all the time.

-For the mosquito net gardening kit vs standard garden netting decision, the safer default for a workbench setup is standard garden netting.
+For the mosquito net gardening kit vs standard garden netting decision, the safer default for a garden station setup is standard garden netting.
 It is simpler, more flexible, and less awkward on benches that get rearranged.

 Choose the mosquito net gardening kit only when the bench is fixed and the enclosed feel matters more than easy access.